flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## High Speed Protection

-High Speed Protection (HSP) aims to protect the aircraft from overspeed situations and activates latest when VMO+6kt or MMO+0.015 speeds (maximum operating speeds in knots or mach) are reached.
+High Speed Protection (HSP) aims to protect the aircraft from overspeed situations and activates latest when V~MO~+6kt or M~MO~+0.015 speeds (maximum operating speeds in knots or mach) are reached.

 See also [V-Speeds](../..//beginner-guide/abbreviations.md#v-speeds)

 ### Engagement Conditions

-HSP is activated at or above VMO or MMO speeds (maximum operating speeds in knots or mach), depending on flight conditions.
+HSP is activated at or above V~MO~ or M~MO~ speeds (maximum operating speeds in knots or mach), depending on flight conditions.

 ### Disengagement Conditions

-HSP is deactivated when speed is reduced below VMO/MMO.
+HSP is deactivated when speed is reduced below V~MO~/M~MO~.

 ### Indication and warnings